Holes in Convex and Simple Drawings: Introduction

 Before we define $k$-holes, consider the case of 3-holes, also known as empty triangles.
-A triangle is \emph{empty} if one of its two sides does not contain any vertex in its interior.
+A~triangle is \emph{empty} if one of its two sides does not contain any vertex in its interior.
 Harborth~\cite{Harborth98_emptytriangles} proved that every simple drawing of $K_n$ contains at least two empty triangles and conjectured that the minimum among all simple drawings of $K_n$ is~$2n-4$.
-While $2n-4$ is obtained by~$\calT_n$ and all generalized twisted drawings~\cite{GarciaTejelVogtenhuberWeinberger2022}, the best known lower bound is $n$~\cite{AichholzerHPRSV2015}.
+While $2n-4$ is obtained by~$\calT_n$ and all generalized twisted drawings~\cite{GarciaTejelVogtenhuberWeinberger2022}, the best known lower bound is~$n$~\cite{AichholzerHPRSV2015}.

 In the geometric setting, the number of empty triangles behaves differently: every point set has $\Omega(n^2)$ empty triangles, and this bound is asymptotically optimal~\cite{BaranyFueredi1987}.
-Note that the notion of empty triangles in point sets slightly differs from the one in simple drawings since the complement of the convex hull of a point set can be an empty triangle.
+Note that the notion of empty triangles in point sets slightly differs from the one in simple drawings, where the complement of the convex hull of a point set can be an empty triangle as well.
 The class of convex drawings behaves similarly to the geometric setting: the minimum number of empty triangles is asymptotically quadratic~\cite[Theorem 5]{ArroyoMRS2017_pseudolines}.

-In the drawing $\calC_k$ with $k \geq 4$, all triangles have exactly one empty side, which is the unique convex side.
-The \emph{convex side} of $\calC_k$ is the union of convex sides of its triangles; see the grey shaded regions in \Cref{fig:convextwisted}.
+\subparagraph{Holes in Simple Drawings.} In the drawing $\calC_k$ with $k \geq 4$, every triangle has exactly one empty side, which is also its unique convex side.
+The \emph{convex side} of $\calC_k$ is the union of convex sides of its triangles; see the gray shaded regions in \Cref{fig:convextwisted}.
 Given a $k$-gon $\calC_k$ in a simple drawing of~$K_n$, we call vertices in the interior of the convex side of $\calC_k$ \emph{interior vertices}.
-A \emph{$k$-hole} in a simple drawing of~$K_n$ is a $k$-gon that has no interior vertices.
-For example, the vertices $1,2,n-1,n$ form a 4-hole in $\calT_n$; marked grey in \Cref{fig:twisted}.
-In convex drawings, as in the geometric setting, edges from an interior vertex to a vertex of $\calC_k$ and edges between two interior vertices are contained in the convex side of~$\calC_k$ \cite[Lemma 3.5]{ArroyoMRS2022}.
-For more details see \ifthenelse{\boolean{appendix}} {\Cref{app:properties}.} {the full version~\cite{fullversion}.}
+A~\emph{$k$-hole} in a simple drawing of~$K_n$ is a $k$-gon that has no interior vertices.
+For example, the vertices $1$, $2$, $n-1$, and $n$ in $\calT_n$ form a $4$-hole; marked gray in \Cref{fig:twisted}.
+In convex drawings, as in the geometric setting, edges from an interior vertex to a vertex of $\calC_k$ and edges between two interior vertices are contained in the convex side of~$\calC_k$ \cite[Lemma 3.5]{ArroyoMRS2022}; see also \Cref{sec:convexholes}.